-The first "nucleus" cluster is typically contained within a box of size 10×10 (i.e., no more than 10 attributes typically result in no more than 10 changes).
+The first cluster is typically contained within a box of size $10 \times 10$ (i.e., no more than 10 attributes typically result in no more than 10 changes).
 This is attributed to the small pace of change that tables undergo (cf. Sec.
 5), resulting in small probabilities of change for small tables.
-At the same time, in most of the datasets, the tables with the largest amount of change are not necessarily the largest ones in terms of attributes, but tables whose schema is on average one standard deviation above the mean.
-Typically, medium sized tables demonstrate all kinds of change behaviour as they cover the entire y-axis, whereas the (few) tables with large schema size demonstrate observable change activity (i.e., not zero or small), which is found around the middle of the y-axis of the plot in many cases.
-An extra observation, not depicted in the figure for lack of space, occurs when we observe the average schema size instead of the schema size at birth.
-The charts look quite alike with small differences, but in several of the datasets we see tables with medium-sized schema obtaining a large schema via a large number of updates.
-In other words, if a table is already wide, there is rarely a tendency for large growth; however, it is more often that a table of medium schema size is augmented a lot to carry more information.
+At the same time, in most of the datasets, the tables with the largest amount of change are not the largest ones in terms of attributes, but tables around the median value of size of the data set.
+Medium sized tables demonstrate all kinds of change behaviour as they cover the entire y-axis.
+Apparently, the rule says "if you 're wide, you change mildly", as tables with large schema size demonstrate observable change activity (i.e., not zero or small), yet typically found around the median of the y-axis of the plot.
+An extra observation, not depicted in the figure for lack of space occurs when we observe the average schema size instead of the schema size at birth.
+The charts look quite alike with small differences, but in several of the datasets we see one of the tables with medium-sized schema becoming a table with a large schema via a large number of updates.
+In other words, if a table is already wide, there is probably little room for growth; however, it is possible that a fact-carrying table of medium schema size, is augmented a lot to carry more information.